-A scientific journal published twice a year by the College of Arts and Sciences highlighting research work related to the Caribbean area.
+A scientific journal published by the College of Arts and Sciences highlighting research in the Caribbean region.

 Ceteris Paribus:

 The Puerto Rico Economic Review

 An academic journal of socioeconomic research published online twice a year by the Department of Economics of the College of Arts and Sciences focusing on the most recent research on the socioeconomic aspects of Puerto Rico and the Caribbean.